Mistie-rious/anime-quotes/README.md

 Anime Quote Generator

+Made with Vite + TailWind CSS.

-This website completes your love for anime by generating random quotes and enabling searches by anime title, letting you explore the wisdom and wit uttered by your favorite characters.
+This website completes your love for anime by generating random quotes and enabling searches by anime title, letting you explore the wit uttered by your favorite characters.

 Features: